Frequently Asked Questions

 Milsons Point Station (via Lavender Street)

 Option 1: Take Alfred Street exit.
 Turn right and continue along Alfred Street until the roundabout at Lavender Street.
 Turn left onto Lavender Street.
-Access to the Garden can be found via Harbourview Crescent or Clarke Park, both located off Lavender Street.
+Access to the Garden can be found via Harbourview Crescent or Clark Park, both located off Lavender Street.
 This is the easiest way to access the Garden.

 Milsons Point Station (via Luna Park)